chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 Tuple Argument Behavior
 -----------------------

-A tuple argument to a routine may be either a light tuple or a heavy tuple depending on its argument intent.
+A tuple argument to a routine may be either a referential tuple or a value tuple depending on its argument intent.

-If the tuple argument has the default argument intent, then it is a light tuple and some of its elements may be captured by `ref` depending on their default argument intent.
+If the tuple argument has the default argument intent, then it is a light tuple and some of its elements may be captured by ``ref`` depending on their default argument intent.

-If the tuple argument has the `in` intent, then it is a heavy tuple and all of its elements are captured by value, as though each element has the `in` intent.
+If the tuple argument has the ``in`` intent, then it is a value tuple and all of its elements are captured by value, as though each element has the ``in`` intent.

-If a routine argument is a tuple with the default argument intent and a heavy tuple (such as a tuple variable) is passed to it, the heavy tuple will be silently converted into a light tuple.
+If a routine argument is a tuple with the default argument intent and a value tuple (such as a tuple variable) is passed to it, the value tuple will be silently converted into a referential tuple.

-A conversion from light to heavy tuple also occurs when a light tuple (such as a tuple expression) is passed to a tuple argument with the `in` intent.
+A conversion from light to value tuple also occurs when a referential tuple (such as a tuple expression) is passed to a tuple argument with the ``in`` intent.

    *Example (tuple-argument-behavior.chpl)*.